renpy/renpyweb/README.md

 ASMJS is deprecated in favor of WebAssembly.
 It can be used for older browsers, but it is most useful as a debugging tool because WASM sometimes fails to provide enough information.
+RenPyWeb only officially supports WASM.

 ## How to make small-scale tests